Alliance of Movements for the Emergence of Niger

-The Alliance of Movements for the Emergence of Niger (Alliance des Mouvements pour l'Emergence du Niger, AMEN AMIN) was a political party in Niger.
+The Alliance of Movements for the Emergence of Niger (Alliance des mouvements pour l'émergence du Niger, AMEN AMIN) was a political party in Niger.

 History

 The party was launched in 2015 by Minister of Industrial Development Oumarou Hamidou Tchiana, a former secretary general of the Nigerien Democratic Movement for an African Federation.

 The party did not nominate a presidential candidate in the 2016 general elections, but did contest the parliamentary elections, winning three seats in the National Assembly.